AzureCloudWorkshops/ACW-App-Modernization/Hands-on lab/HOL-step-by-step-Modified.md

     ![The New secret form displays populated with the previous values.
 The Add secret button is highlighted.](media/github_publish_profile_secret.png "Add Publish Profile Secret")

-7. Select the **Actions** tab.
+1. Select the **Actions** tab.

     ![The GitHub repository page displays with the Actions menu item highlighted.](media/github_actions_menu.png "Actions Menu")

-8. On the **Get started with GitHub Actions** screen, select the **set up a workflow yourself** link.
+1. On the **Get started with GitHub Actions** screen, select the **set up a workflow yourself** link.

     ![The Get started with GitHub Actions screen displays with the set up a workflow yourself link highlighted.](media/github_setupworkflowyourself.png "Set up a workflow yourself")

-9. On the workflow editor screen, provide the file name **stagingdeploy.yml**.
+1. On the workflow editor screen, provide the file name **stagingdeploy.yml**.
 Commit your changes by selecting the Start Commit button.

     ![The workflow editor screen displays with the file name set to stagingdeploy.yml](media/github_workflownaming.png "Workflow naming")

-10. Return the Web VM.
+1. Return the Web VM.
 Open a Command window.
 Execute the following code to pull your newly created GitHub stagingdeploy.yml file locally.
 You are going to update the file content with the template stagingdeploy.yml.

     ```cmd
-        cd C:\MCW\MCW-App-modernization-main\Hands-on lab\lab-files\src
+        cd "C:\MCW\MCW-App-modernization-main\Hands-on lab\lab-files\src"
         git pull
     ```

     ![The image shows successfully pulling down the new GitHub workflow.](media/git-pull-workflow-file-locally.png "Pull Git Workflow")

-11. Open Windows Explorer.
+1. Open Windows Explorer.
 Copy the solution template yml file `C:\MCW\MCW-App-modernization-main\Hands-on lab\lab-files\workflow\stagingdeploy.yml` to `C:\MCW\MCW-App-modernization-main\Hands-on lab\lab-files\src\.github\workflows\stagingdeploy.yml`.
 You are going to replace the default GitHub workflow yml content.

-12. Open the `stagingdeploy.yml` in Visual Studio Code.
+1. Open the `stagingdeploy.yml` in Visual Studio Code.
 Replace the suffix value on lines 7 and 11 to match your lab.

     ![YML file is displayed with the suffix values highlighted.](media/ymlreplacesuffix.png "YML file")

+    >**Note:** Additionally, if you are NOT using slots, remove the line `slot-name: ${{ env.DEPLOYMENT_SLOT }}` from your yaml file.

-13. You have just updated the `partsunlimited` GitHub project.
+1. You have just updated the `partsunlimited` GitHub project.
 It is time to save and push your changes.
 Execute these commands in a Web VM Command window.

     ```cmd
         cd C:\MCW\MCW-App-modernization-main\Hands-on lab\lab-files\src